ncbi/ribovore/documentation/ribodbmaker.md

 documentation](install.md#environment).

-The second required argument is the name of the output subdirectory that you would like ribosensor to create.
+The second required argument is the name of the output subdirectory that you would like `ribodbmaker` to create.
 Output files will be placed in this output directory.
 If this directory already exists, the program will exit with an error message indicating that you need to either (a) remove the directory before rerunning, or (b) use the -f